KazuKaku/2ServoFlapOrnithopter/README.md

 left Servo--D6 pin

-A voltage of 6V is supplied to the RX.
+A voltage of 5VPin on Arduino pro mini supplied to the RX. or 6V-8.4V to RX direct.

 ![210811-2 New ServoFlap system  Wiring](/image/210811-2%20New%20ServoFlap%20system%20%20Wiring.jpg)

 Ground -GND pin

-6V -RAW pin ( 6-6.2V from Step down DC converter or Step up DC converter for 6V servo)
+6V -RAW pin ( 6-6.2V from Stepup DC converter or 7.4V-8.4V from StepDown DC converter or 2S direct)